-How to build a computer with free will
+How to Build a Computer with Free Will

 There is enough philosophy literature on the subject to fill a small library.
 As a trained scientist I approached the problem by asking: what is the evidence?
 Sadly, in some ways, my research showed no link between free will and fundamental physics.
 Decades of philosophical debate as to whether free will could be a quantum phenomenon has been chasing an unfounded myth.

 Imagine you are on stage, facing two envelopes.
-You are told that one has £100 inside and the other is empty.
-You have a free choice to pick one – yet every time the magician wins, and you pick the empty one.
-This implies that our sense of free will is not quite as reliable as we think it is – or at least that it’s subject to manipulation, if it is there.
+You are told that one has $140 inside and the other is empty.
+You have a free choice to pick one—yet every time the magician wins, and you pick the empty one.
+This implies that our sense of free will is not quite as reliable as we think it is—or at least that it’s subject to manipulation, if it is there.

+Don't miss: Toothpaste Doesn't Prevent Enamel Erosion or Help with Sensitivity, Study Finds

 So, what is the evidence for the abstract concept of free will?
 None.
 How could we test for it?
 We can’t.
-How could we recognise it?
+How could we recognize it?
 We can’t.
-The supposed connection between our perception of free will and the uncertainty inherent to quantum theory is, therefore, false.
+The supposed connection between our perception of free will and the uncertainty inherent to quantum theory is, therefore, unsupported by the evidence.

 Artificial free will